zao-web/quickbooks-online-connect-ui/README.md

 ## Description

 Provides UI for connecting to Quickbooks Online over OAuth.
-This plugin is a UI wrapper for [Quickbooks Online Connect](https://github.com/zao-web/qbo-connect).
+This plugin is a UI wrapper for [Quickbooks Online Connect](https://github.com/zao-web/qbo-connect) (which is a WordPress wrapper for the [QuickBooks API PHP SDK](https://github.com/intuit/QuickBooks-V3-PHP-SDK/)).

 Once the connection is initated, you can use the underlying connect library.
 View this plugin's [example file](https://github.com/zao-web/quickbooks-online-connect-ui/blob/master/example.php) or the connect library's [example file](https://github.com/zao-web/quickbooks-online-connect/blob/master/example.php).